log-ox/log-ox.github.io/index.md

 ## Contact

-For any inquiries or questions about LoG-Ox, please feel free to get in touch with our organising team here.
+For any inquiries or questions about LoG-Ox, please feel free to get in touch with our organizing team <a href="mailto: log.oxford.2024@gmail.com">here</a>.

 ## Organisation ##